In this section

 Welcome Wall homepage

-In one of history's great migrations, since the arrival of the First Fleet close to ten million people have crossed the world to settle in Australia.
+In one of history's great migrations, more than six million people have crossed the world to settle in Australia.

 Was your family among them?

 The Welcome Wall at the Australian National Maritime Museum stands in honour of all those who have migrated from countries around the world to live in Australia.